adrianbacceli/Knowledge_Management/content/02_Cybersecurity/Blue Teaming/Security Principles/Securing the CI-CD Pipeline.md

 ---

 > [!note]
-> This document outlines key concepts, practices, and tools to implement robust security throughout the CI/CD pipeline.
+> This document outlines key concepts, practices, and tools to implement robust security throughout the [[3.
+CI-CD Pipeline|CI/CD Pipeline]].

 ## 🧊 Overview

-Securing the CI/CD pipeline ensures that security is baked into every step of the software delivery lifecycle.
+Securing the [[3.
+CI-CD Pipeline|CI/CD Pipeline]] ensures that security is baked into every step of the software delivery lifecycle.
 It emphasizes early detection (shift-left), strong authentication, automated testing, and secure toolchains.

 ## 🛡️ Key Practices